anoved/yj2pwsafe/README.md

 Note that if you add passwords to an existing Password Safe database, any pre-existing items in the database will be retained.
 However, the database is always written using version 3 of the Password Safe format (easily changed in the `SavePasswordSafeDatabase` procedure if necessary).

+Last but not least, delete the interim clear text password files exported from Yojimbo!

 ## Yojimbo Password Item Export Format

 Technically, yj2pwsafe can import passwords from any source that writes this exact file format: